devgustavovasquez/challenge-sesatech/README.md

 #### ATENÇÃO: Reinicie apenas a aplicação para rodar as migrations e seeders.

-Use as rotas no Postman para testar a aplicação no endereço abaixo
+Use as rotas no Postman para testar a aplicação no endereço abaixo (o Postman Collection está na raiz do projeto)

 ```bash
   http://localhost:8080